Skip to main content

 502Bad Gateway

-503Service UnavailableMemfault is down for maintenance.Retry with exponential backoff
+503Service UnavailableThe platform is down for maintenance.Retry with exponential backoff.

 504Gateway Timeout

 The request took too long.
-If seen, please contact us.
+If you see this response, contact us.

-For HTTP requests identified for retry in the table above, Memfault recommends up to five retry attempts with an exponential backoff of 23n2^{3n} seconds between attempts (where nn is the retry number).
-The example retry strategy follows.
+For HTTP requests identified for retry in the preceding table, retry up to five times with an exponential backoff of 23n2^{3n} seconds between attempts (where nn is the retry number).
+An example retry strategy follows.

 18